-Guidance Note: The qualified actuary should develop documentation to support the actuarial certification that presents his or her analysis clearly and in detail sufficient for another actuary to understand the analysis and reasons for the actuary’s conclusion that the group of contracts is not subject to material interest rate risk, longevity risk, or asset return volatility risk.
+Guidance Note: The qualified actuary should develop documentation to support the actuarial certification that presents his or her analysis clearly and in detail sufficient for another actuary to understand the analysis and reasons for the actuary’s conclusion that the group of contracts is not subject to material interest rate risk, mortality and/or longevity risk, or asset return volatility risk.
 Examples of methods a qualified actuary could use to support the actuarial certification include, but are not limited to:

-A demonstration that using requirements under VM-A and VM-C for the group of contracts calculated are at least as great as the assets required to support the group of contracts using the company’s cash-flow testing model under each of the 16 scenarios identified in this section or alternatively each of the New York seven scenarios..
+A demonstration that, for the group of contracts, reserves calculated using requirements under VM-A and VM-C are at least as great as the assets required to support the group of contracts and certificates using the company’s cash-flow testing model under each of the 48 scenarios identified in Section 7.C.1 or alternatively each of the New York seven economic scenarios under each of the three mortality adjustment factors identified in Section 7.C.1.

-A demonstration that the group of contracts passed the SERT within 36 months prior to the valuation date and the company has not had a material change in its interest rate risk.
+A demonstration that the group of contracts passed the SERT within 36 months prior to the valuation date and the company has not had a material change in its interest rate risk, mortality and/or longevity risk, or asset return volatility risk.

-A qualitative risk assessment of the group of contracts that concludes that the group of contracts does not have material interest rate risk or asset return volatility.
-Such assessment would include an analysis of product guarantees, the company’s non-guaranteed elements (NGEs) policy, assets backing the group of contracts and the company’s investment strategy.
+A qualitative risk assessment of the group of contracts that concludes that the group of contracts does not have material interest rate risk, mortality and/or longevity risk, or asset return volatility.
+Such assessment would include an analysis of product guarantees, the company’s non-guaranteed elements (NGEs) policy, assets backing the group of contracts, the company’s longevity risk, and the company’s investment strategy.

 Stochastic Exclusion Ratio Test

-1. In order to exclude a group of contracts from the stochastic reserve requirements under the stochastic exclusion ratio test (SERT), a company shall demonstrate that the ratio of (b–a)/a is less than[x]% where:
+1. In order to exclude a group of contracts from the SR requirements under the stochastic exclusion ratio test (SERT), a company shall demonstrate that the ratio of (b–a)/a is less than the greater of [x]% and the percentage change that would trigger the company’s materiality standard, where:

-a. a = the adjusted scenario reserve described in Paragraph C.2.a.i below using economic scenario 9, the baseline economic scenario, as described in Appendix 1.E of VM-20.
+a. a = the adjusted scenario reserve described in Paragraph 7.C.2.a below using economic scenario 9 and 100% as the adjustment factor for mortality, the baseline economic scenario, as described in Appendix 1.E of VM-20.

-b. b = the largest adjusted scenario reserve described in Paragraph C.2.b below under any of the other 15 economic scenarios described in Appendix 1.E of VM-20 under both [95]% and [105]% of anticipated experience mortality excluding margins.
+b. b = the largest adjusted scenario reserve described in Paragraph 7.C.2.a below under any of the 16 economic scenarios described in Appendix 1.E of VM-20 under [95]%, 100%, and [105]% of anticipated experience mortality excluding margins.
+Because mortality variability may differ by company, if the magnitude of the company’s margin for mortality exceeds 5%, then the company shall use the baseline mortality and the mortality augmented by plus and minus the company’s margin for this exercise.

-Guidance Note: Note that the numerator should be the largest adjusted scenario reserve for scenarios other than the baseline economic scenario, minus the adjusted scenario reserve for the baseline economic scenario.
-This is not necessarily the same as the biggest difference from the adjusted scenario reserve for the baseline economic scenario, or the absolute value of the biggest difference from the adjusted scenario reserve for the baseline economic scenario, both of which could lead to an incorrect test result.
+Guidance Note: Note that the numerator should be the largest adjusted scenario reserve, minus the adjusted scenario reserve for the baseline economic scenario and 100% as the adjustment factor for mortality.
+This is not necessarily the same as the biggest difference from the adjusted scenario reserve for the baseline economic scenario and 100% as the adjustment factor for mortality, or the absolute value of the biggest difference from the adjusted scenario reserve for the baseline economic scenario and 100% as the adjustment factor for mortality, both of which could lead to an incorrect test result.
+There are 47 (=16x3-1) combined economic and mortality scenarios that should be compared for the determination of b.

-2. In calculating the ratio in subsection (1) above:
+2. In calculating the ratio in Section 7.C.1 above: